II. THE PROKARYOTIC CELL: BACTERIA

 4. peritrichous: flagella over the entire surface

-- Transmission electron micrograph of Proteus mirabilis showing peritrichous arrangement of flagella; from Masterfile, firstname.lastname@example.org
+- Scanning electron micrograph of Proteus vulgaris showing peritrichous arrangement of flagella and pili; from fineartamerica.com

 5. axial filaments: internal flagella found only in the spirochetes.
 Axial filaments are composed of from two to over a hundred axial fibrils (or endoflagella) that extend from both ends of the bacterium between the outer membrane and the cell wall, often overlapping in the center of the cell. (see Fig. 5 and Fig. 6).
 A popular theory as to the mechanism behind spirochete motility presumes that as the endoflagella rotate in the periplasmic space between the outer membrane and the cell wall, this could cause the corkscrew-shaped outer membrane of the spirochete to rotate and propell the bacterium through the surrounding fluid.

 - Axial filaments of the spirochete Leptospira; Midlands Technical College, Bio 255 course site